SebVettelsFan-05/FPGACalculator/README.md

 # FPGA Calculator
 An FPGA calculator that I am building from scratch with the help of the GO board, an open source LATTICE board.
 To do this, the calculator needs a couple of parts, namely an ALU, a layer of abstraction for the hardware, a BCD to Binary converter, and a binary  to BCD converter.
 Everything in this project will be done in 8-bits, as the GO board only has two seven-segment displays.
 Below are all the details, including diagrams of the inner workings of the calculator.
+This calculator is an 8-bit, 2 digit integer calculator, anything else is limited by the physical hardware, and maybe a bit of developer experience.
 <br>
 <br>
 Below is a general representation of how each part of the calculator interacts with one another, and how each module is instantiated.
 The program revolves around the state machine "Main".